 Oral Pain Medications

-Oral pain medications may include a combination of non-narcotic pain relievers such as acetaminophen (Tylenol), nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or naproxen, or muscle relaxants such as methocarbamol, and opioid-based medications such as hydrocodone, oxycodone, or tramadol.
-You should use opioids only as directed by your doctor.
-Although opioids can help relieve pain after surgery, they are a narcotic and can be addictive.
-As soon as your pain begins to improve, stop taking opioids.
-Talk to your doctor if your pain has not begun to improve within a few days of your surgery.
+- Opioid-based medications such as hydrocodone, oxycodone, or tramadol.
+You should use opioids only as directed by your doctor and stop taking them as soon as your pain begins to improve.
+Although opioids can help relieve pain after surgery, they are narcotics and can be addictive.
+Talk to your doctor if your pain has not begun to improve within a few days after your surgery.

 Intravenous Pain Medications

-Intravenous (IV) pain medications such as morphine and hydromorphone (Dilaudid) are generally used to supplement oral pain medication during severe episodes of pain.
+Intravenous (IV) pain medications such as morphine and hydromorphone (Dilaudid) are generally used to supplement (as an add-on to) oral pain medication during severe episodes of pain.
 The advantage of IV pain medications is that they take effect quickly.
-It is important to use IV pain medications sparingly in order to avoid serious side effects.
+It is important to use IV pain medications sparingly to avoid serious side effects.

-If an epidural or peripheral nerve block was used for your surgery, the epidural or peripheral catheter can be left in place and anesthesia can be continued in the postoperative period to help control pain.
+If an epidural or peripheral nerve block was used for your surgery, the epidural or peripheral catheter can be left in place and anesthesia can be continued in the post-operative period to help control pain.
 You may also have control over the amount of pain medication you receive in these catheters, within preset limits.
-You will be closely monitored to avoid complications, such as excessive sedation or falls.
+You will be closely monitored to avoid complications, such as too much sedation (the medication makes you too drowsy) or falls.